kelsey684/a-blind-squirrel/README.md

 ### Hi everyone 👋

+**Tutorial Killer**

+I have killed so many tutorial templates after I made so many edits and deletions.
+While the tutorials are killing me, I have killed my tutorial templates many times over.
+Let me provide you with an emoji timeline that matches my experience :confused: :angry: :persevere: :rage: :scream: :tired_face: :sob:

+I like . . . :laughing:
 <!--
 **a-blind-squirrel/a-blind-squirrel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.